rajannpatel/ubuntupbx/README.md

         --description="Access FreePBX via web and ping"
     ```

-10. Allow SIP registration and RTP & UDPTL media streams over the default UDP port ranges for ATAs and softphones from IPs specified in `--source-ranges`.
-The `$(wget -qO- http://checkip.amazonaws.com)` command assumes the machine where this command is run also shares the same Internet connection as the softphones and devices that will connect to this PBX.
+10. Permit ingress traffic from analog telephone adapters (ATAs) and softphones from IPs specified in `--source-ranges`

+    - `$(wget -qO- http://checkip.amazonaws.com)` is a convenient way to get your public IP address

     ```bash
     gcloud compute firewall-rules create allow-devices-sip-rtp-udptl \